-Scores of the investigator skin assessments of the application sites at 30 min (30 min wear time assignment only), 60 min (1 hr), 12 hours and 24 hours post-dose will be summarized by treatment group using frequency tables.
+Scores from the investigator skin assessment of the application sites at 30 minutes, 60 minutes, 8 hours and 24 hours post-dose will be summarized by treatment group using frequency tables.

-Descriptive summaries of actual values and changes from pre-dose to 10 min, 60 min (1 hr), 120 min, 240 min (4 hr), and 720 minutes (12 hr) post-dose will be calculated for vital signs including heart rate, respiratory rate, systolic blood pressure, and diastolic blood pressure and presented by treatment group.
+Descriptive summaries of actual values and changes from pre-dose to 10 minutes, 60 minutes, 2 hours, 4 hours, and 12 hours post-dose will be calculated for vital signs including heart rate, respiratory rate, systolic blood pressure, and diastolic blood pressure and presented by treatment group.

-Descriptive summaries of actual values and changes from pre-dose by treatment group will also be provided for the quantitative ECG parameters of rhythm, heart rate, PR interval, QRS interval, QT, QTcF, (Fridericia's) corrections for heart rate.
+Descriptive summaries of actual values and changes from pre-dose to 15 minutes and 12 hours post-dose will also be provided by treatment group for the quantitative ECG parameters of rhythm, heart rate, PR interval, QRS interval, QT, and QTcF (Fridericia's formula correction).